ypff/ba505-docs-1/slides/img/readme.md

-# Required data files in lectures
+# images used in slides